Healing From God

 In Matthew 8:14,15 we see how Jesus took the initiative to heal the sick.
 "Now when Jesus had come into Peter's house, He saw his wife's mother lying sick with a fever.
 So He touched her hand, and the fever left her.
 And she arose and served them."
 Jesus didn't even wait for them to ask Him to heal her He just did it.
 You can't imagine how often the Holy Spirit will provoke us to go after our healing when we're not even thinking about asking for it.
 That's Him expressing Jesus' initiative to heal us.

 Finally, Jesus was so given over to healing the sick that He was always available to minister to the sick.
 As a matter of fact, Jesus saw it as the fulfillment of His purpose to deliver us from sickness and disease.
 "When evening had come, they brought to Him many who were demon-possessed.
-And He cast out the spirits with a word, and healed all who were sick, that it might be fulfilled which was spoken by Isaiah the prophet, saying: "He Himself took our infirmities And bore our sicknesses (Matthew 8:16,17).""
+And He cast out the spirits with a word, and healed all who were sick, that it might be fulfilled which was spoken by Isaiah the prophet, saying: "He Himself took our infirmities And bore our sicknesses (Matthew 8:16,17).""back to the top

 People have the idea that the healings Jesus performed happened only by divine appointment of God.
 However, that's not what Jesus, Himself, says.
 In just about every account where Jesus is healing an individual, He points out the importance of their faith in their healing.